ay0408/EnhancedSPS/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "Differentially Private Selection using Enhanced Sensitivity Concepts".
+For details of our methods and discussion, please see our paper entitled "Differentially Private Selection using Enhanced Sensitivity Concepts" (to appear at Allerton Conference 2026).

 ### Contact
 Akito Yamamoto